You want smart political talk without the meltdowns?

 The other thing that they do is that they issue these universal nationwide injunctions, which they have no authority to issue.

-Do you mean to say that any one of these unelected judges, the lowest of low in the federal court system, can countermand and override um anything and everything the elected president of the United States says no.
+Do you mean to say that any one of these unelected judges, the lowest of low in the federal court system, can countermand and override anything and everything the elected president of the United States says no.

 I think it may soon come to an end.

-There is a Supreme Court hearing on May fifteenth related to the birthright citizenship case, and it would appear that the Supreme Court finally belatedly will address this nonsense of national injunctions by district court judges, and I would hope they would finally put their foot down and say, sorry, you can't do that.
+There is a Supreme Court hearing on May 15 related to the birthright citizenship case, and it would appear that the Supreme Court finally belatedly will address this nonsense of national injunctions by district court judges.

-So, I mean, now we have to spend time, money, energy, resources into defending what is clearly you know spelled out in the Constitution, and that is the executive powers of the president.
+So, I mean, now we have to spend time, money, energy, resources into defending what is clearly, you know, spelled out in the Constitution, and that is the executive powers of the president.

 There really is not a lot of ambiguity here.

-Yeah, and i I fault the Supreme Court.
+Yeah, and I fault the Supreme Court.

-Um the court has offered only vague and ambiguous rulings so far on deportations.
+The court has offered only vague and ambiguous rulings so far on deportations.

 In other words, to satisfy due process.

-Or is it a simple summary determination by a judge of illegal status sufficient to satisfy due process, meaning that these cases can be expedited, deportation can quickly follow.
+Or is it a simple summary determination by a judge of illegal status sufficient to satisfy due process, meaning that these cases can be expedited, deportation can quickly follow?

-I I think that's the better course, but regrettably the Supreme Court hasn't said.
+I think that's the better course.

 People should understand that deportation is not a criminal prosecution within the meaning of the Bill of Rights.